Pamela Anderson, 53, Flaunts Her Long Legs In Short Negligee

 Pamela Anderson slayed in an exquisite lingerie look for her latest photo op in a domestic setting.
 The blond Baywatch beauty posted the alluring image on her Twitter page, where it received a lot of love from her online admirers.

-Pamela, 53, opted to give the artistic photo a vintage vibe by having it shot in black and white.
+Pamela, 53, gave the artistic photo a vintage vibe by having it shot in black and white.
 She was pictured posing inside a luxurious residence with ivory walls decorated with crown molding and floor-to-ceiling wainscoting.
-The panels added some texture to her pic’s stark white backdrop.
+The panels added some texture to her pic's stark white backdrop.

 The Playboy model posed with her left elbow propped on the counter of a built-in hutch.
 The fixture featured a recessed mirror above the counter and an upper cabinet with glass panes on the doors.
 The lower part of the unit included a few drawers and an additional cabinet with solid wood doors.